heremaps/here-data-sdk-cpp/README.md

 ## Install the SDK

-By default, the HERE OLP SDK for C++ downloads and compiles its dependencies.
+By default, the HERE Data SDK for C++ downloads and compiles its dependencies.
 The versions of the downloaded dependencies may conflict with the versions that are already installed on your system.
 Therefore, the downloaded dependencies are not added to the install targets.

-You can use the HERE OLP SDK for C++ in your CMake project or install it on your system.
+You can use the HERE Data SDK for C++ in your CMake project or install it on your system.

 Тo use the SDK directly in your CMake project, add the SDK via `add_subdirectory()`.